zxdb/ZX-Ed/README.md

 # ZX-Ed

-ZX-Ed is a database editor and script generator for [ZXDB](https://github.com/zxdb/ZXDB).
+**ZX-Ed** is a database editor and script generator for [ZXDB](https://github.com/zxdb/ZXDB).

-Whenever any change is made to the database using ZX-Ed, its corresponding SQL statement is generated and logged into file `/tmp/ZX-Ed.sql`.
+Whenever any change is made to the database using **ZX-Ed**, its corresponding SQL statement is generated and logged into file `/tmp/ZX-Ed.sql`.
 This approach provides the following advantages:

 * The generated SQL works as "auditing" for all ZXDB changes, so the history behind every single change in the database can be preserved and revised independently.
 * It's not necessary to edit the official ZXDB instance directly.
 A separate ZXDB clone can be edited instead, generating the SQL file that can be revalidated later, before applying these changes to official ZXDB.